Tono humano

 In the early 17th Century the main vernacular forms for Spanish and Portuguese composers were the villancico, usually a Christmas song, and the solo tono; tono humano if secular, tono divino if sacred.
 The cantata form had not yet been introduced from Italy.
 At this point tonos were generally strophic songs (coplas) with a refrain (estribillo).
 However by the end of the 17th century some tonos had begun to include recitative and aria sections, as the cantada, Spanish form of the cantata became known around 1700.
 The tono humano and tono divino could also have 2, 3 or 4 voices.

 Nearly all tonos humanos and semi-sacred villancicos were preserved only in manuscript.
 The best copies were in the Royal Palace in Madrid and in the nearby Buen Retiro, both of which were lost in fires.
-This, and the fall from fashion of the tono and villancico in the Iberian Peninsula, means that sources in Latin America are relatively important to recovery of this part of Iberian musical heritage.
+This, and the fall from fashion of the tono and villancico in the Iberian Peninsula, means that sources in Ibero-America are relatively important to recovery of this part of Iberian musical heritage.

 The Libro de tonos humanos Madrid 1656 (Biblioteca Nacional, M-1262) is the most substantial Iberian cancionero of the 17th Century with over 200 songs, almost all romances with estribillo in 4 voices.
 Additional surviving sources include the Mackworth manuscript.

 The tono was used both in theatre music, domestic music and church music.
 Composers active in the composition of tonos humanos include: